Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

 The following fields can be specified on this screen:

-- **RunAs Administrator** -- This normally should not be checked.
+- **RunAs Administrator**: This normally should not be checked.
 However if your automation tool requires Windows UAC elevation to operate, you will need to select this option.
 We recommend initially trying your tool with the value unchecked.
 Then, if you get an error message "requires elevation" in the test results you will need to select the option.
-- **Log Results** -- Normally the command-line engine will capture the output results from the command-line and send the results back to Spira as the test result.
+- **Log Results**: Normally the command-line engine will capture the output results from the command-line and send the results back to Spira as the test result.
 When you are executing a tool that directly integrates with Spira (e.g. a NUnit test suite that is already integrated with Spira) you don't want two different results to be sent back.
 In such a scenario, deselecting this option will prevent the command-line engine from sending back its own test result.
-- **Default Status** -- This specifies the execution status that will be returned to Spira in the event that none of the regular expressions (Regex) specified match the results returned from the test application.
+- **Default Status**: This specifies the execution status that will be returned to Spira in the event that none of the regular expressions (Regex) specified match the results returned from the test application.
 By default, the system will return "Passed" if none of the other regular expressions match correctly.
-- **Pass Regex** -- This is the regular expression that is used to match a passed test result.
+- **Pass Regex**: This is the regular expression that is used to match a passed test result.
 By default the system will search for the phrase "Pass" in the test output and return a Passed status if the match is successful.
-- **Fail Regex** -- This is the regular expression that is used to match a failed test result.
+- **Fail Regex**: This is the regular expression that is used to match a failed test result.
 By default the system will search for the phrases "Fail", "Error" and "Fatal" in the test output and return a Fail status if any of the matches are successful.
-- **Caution Regex** -- This is the regular expression that is used to match a caution test result.
+- **Caution Regex**: This is the regular expression that is used to match a caution test result.
 By default the system will search for the phrases "Warning" and "Caution" in the test output and return a Caution status if any of the matches are successful.
-- **Blocked Regex** -- This is the regular expression that is used to match a blocked test result.
+- **Blocked Regex**: This is the regular expression that is used to match a blocked test result.
 By default the system will search for the phrase "Blocked" in the test output and return a Blocked status if the match is successful.
-- **Test Regular Expressions** -- This text box lets you enter in some sample text and see how the Command-Line extension would interpret it.
+- **Test Regular Expressions**: This text box lets you enter in some sample text and see how the Command-Line extension would interpret it.
 Once you have entered in the text, click "Test Regular Expression..." and the system will display a popup message box letting you know what the outcome of such a test would be interpreted as:

 ![](img/Command-Line_60.png)